qmegame/qme/README.md

 Maximum backwards compatibility with JDK version `11`

-Note: If you are using MacOS and do not have a working Maven installation, please replace all content in `.classpath` with content in `macosLib.txt`
+Note: If you are using MacOS and do not have a working Maven installation, please run the script `./scripts/classpath_manager.py` and select the `./osx_classpath`